chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/accessibility-testing.md

     });
   },
 };
 ```

-`preRender` and `postRender` are convenient hooks that allow you to configure the test runner to perform additional tasks.
+`preVisit` and `postVisit` are convenient hooks that allow you to configure the test runner to perform additional tasks.
 We're using those hooks to inject Axe into a story, and then once it renders, run the accessibility test.

 You’ll notice a few options passed into the `checkA11y` function.
 We’ve set up Axe to start at the story's root element and then traverse down the DOM tree to check for issues.
 It will also generate a detailed report based on the issues it encountered and output a list of HTML elements that violated accessibility rules.